The Prodigy

 Pulse sequence mode

-The Prodigy offers a special pulse sequence mode, in which the user can design their preferred imaging protocol by adjusting transmit and receive parameters in a sequence manner.
-The received RF data based on the designed sequence is acquired accordingly and can be further manipulated by the user.
+The Prodigy offers a special pulse sequence mode, in which the user can design their preferred imaging protocol by adjusting transmit and receive parameters in a sequenced manner.
+The RF data received based on the custom sequence can then be acquired accordingly and can be further manipulated by the user.

 Intuitive user interface